khani3s/my_vim_config/README.md

   **Press spacebar on every "more" or it will not install correctly!**

+5. RVM USERS ONLY - Select the system gemset with:

+        rvm system

-5. Run the follow commands inside the ruby/command-t folder:
+6. Run the follow commands inside the ruby/command-t folder:

         ruby extconf.rb
         make